 The online printing market is highly competitive.
-New processes increase the variety of products on offer, but these processes must be made usable as easily as possible for the customer.
-In the case of our customer – a media company and online printing company – that means that new apps are rolled out almost every month.
-Be it for the creation of classic flyers, stickers and posters, trade fair and advertising technology such as rollups or screen printing, or advertising materials such as mugs or mouse pads.
-It must be possible for their customers to create or design every product easily online
+New processes expand the product range, but they must be kept as simple as possible for the customer.
+In the case of our client – a media company and online printer – this means that new apps are rolled out almost monthly.
+This affects the creation of traditional flyers, stickers, posters, trade show and advertising technology like roll-ups, screen printing, and promotional materials such as mugs or mouse pads.
+Every product should be easily designed online by the customer.

-Our customer has more than 1500 employees in Germany alone and produces both in-house and with partners.
+Our client employs more than 1,500 staff in Germany alone and produces both in-house and with external partners.
 The infrastructure, consisting of 25 hosts at three locations, was recently delivered by an IT services company.

-"The new state-of-the-art hyperconverged infrastructure was generously designed," says Yves Sandfort, "but without a coherent overall concept of how the provisioning, upgrades and management are coordinated, the customer quickly ran the risk of getting bogged down."
+"The new state-of-the-art hyperconverged infrastructure was generously designed," says Yves Sandfort, "but without a coherent overall concept for coordination of deployments, upgrades, and management, the client quickly ran the risk of losing track."

-"We have a long-term strategy to make our current on-premises infrastructure more flexible with a hybrid cloud concept” reports the infrastructure manager, “but it was clear to us that our on-prem infrastructure had to be designed and configured first so a hybrid cloud could be to be based on this."
+"We pursue a long-term strategy to make our current on-premises infrastructure more flexible through a hybrid cloud approach," reports the infrastructure manager.
+"However, we knew that our design and configuration had to be primarily on-prem first."

-"The customer was very motivated and wanted to test and implement the entire VMware portfolio at once," says Sandfort with a wink"they wanted to secure their network with NSX and make the developers happy with Tanzu."
-But first of all, the basis had to be created:
+"Our client was very motivated and wanted to test and implement the entire VMware portfolio," Sandfort adds with a wink.
+"They wanted to secure their network with NSX and support their developers with Tanzu.
+But first, a foundation had to be laid.“

-By minimizing ongoing management, automating the administration of configurations and a unified view of deployments, centralized management and updating of the Cloud Foundation environment, the customer was able to focus onnew projects such as the introduction of NSX and Tanzu.
+By minimizing ongoing management, automating configuration management, and having a unified view of deployments and central administration of the Cloud Foundation, the client could focus on new projects such as the introduction of NSX and Tanzu.